ionovanton/cs/language/go/go_manual/README.md

 #### Preemptive scheduling

 - Automatic preemption – Preemption points are introduced at function calls and safe points, ensuring the runtime can regain control of execution.
-- Timer based preemption – Since Go 1.2, preemption was introduced, allowing the scheduler to interrupt long-running goroutines (more than 10 ms).
+- Timer based preemption – Since Go 1.14, preemption was introduced, allowing the scheduler to interrupt long-running goroutines (more than 10 ms by sysmon).
 This ensures fairness and prevents a single goroutine from monopolizing the CPU.
 - GC and scheduling – The scheduler preempts goroutines for garbage collection, ensuring that the garbage collector can run without waiting for goroutines to yield explicitly.

 #### Cooperative scheduling